cifro-codes/macer/README.md

 > only useful when using bip39 compatible software.
 Users can manually truncate
 > words if the pre-selected word counts doesn't meet user needs.

-Incorect detractors will point out that macer is limited to 125.8 bit strength due to x25519 usage.
+Detractors will point out that macer is limited to 125.8 bit strength  due to x25519 usage.
 HOWEVER, an attacker has to first obtain a 252-bit x25519 public-key to crack the 252-bit secret key, AND the public-key cracking method _cannot be parallelized_.
-Brute-force searching 12 words/128-bits can be parallelized, making 18/24 macer words useful in protecting against symmetric key attacks (thus the option for 18/24 words).
+Brute-force searching 12 words/128-bits can be parallelized, making 18/24 macer words useful in some contexts (thus the option for 18/24 words).
 The situation is analogous to the common usage of x25519+AES-256 instead of x25519+AES-128.
-See [security seciton](#security) for further analysis.
+See [security section](#security) for further analysis.

 > Brute-force of x25519 public-keys can be sped up by multi-core CPUs, but the
 > process is 2^252.
 Whereas the 2^125.8 cracking method for x25519 (rho) can
 > only be run in serial.
-Again, see [security section](#security) for details,
+Again, see [security section](#security) for details.
-> and trust the recommendations of 18/24 macer words.

 > macer can also output the raw 32-byte binary secret, but users must be
 > careful about the newline character stopping `stdin` reading in some